optout21/ldk-node-sample/README.md

 `listening_port`: defaults to 9735.

-`network`: default is testnet, one of: testnet, mainnet.
+`network`: default is testnet, one of: testnet, mainnet, signet.

 `esplora_url`: The URL of the Esplora server to use as chain info.
-Sample values: 'https://blockstream.info/testnet/api', 'https://mempool.space/api'.
+Sample values: 'https://blockstream.info/testnet/api', 'https://mempool.space/api', 'https://mutinynet.com/api/'.

 `log_level`: Logging level, one of: none, error, warn, info, debug, trace.